wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 }
 ```

-If you remove the colour pallete from the functions.php file, but specificy them in the theme.json file, you can see that the colours are still available in the editor.
+If you remove the colour pallete from the functions.php file, but specify them in the theme.json file, you can see that the colours are still available in the editor.

 [remove add_theme_support, refresh block editor, select color]